 Describe the monitoring activities necessary to ensure that the program of implementation results in attainment of water quality objectives and protection of beneficial uses, or to support the revision of the program of implementation, as appropriate.

-This staff report includes all the information necessary to support the Regional Water Board’s consideration of the Action Plan as an amendment to the Basin Plan.
+This staff report includes all the information necessary to support the Regional Water Board’s consideration of the revised 2021 Action Plan as an amendment to the Basin Plan.

 Watershed Setting